0xcad/love-languages/words.md

 * removed `skip_one` which was hacky, came up with a much more elegant solution
 * added in `pet_name` tree, lessgo
     * and debugged that, damn

+* created a runner because this thing looks great!!